PHIXE AI Assurance Send details

 Retention

 Website analytics are retained according to the analytics provider configuration.
-Booking and business correspondence are retained as long as needed for follow-up, records, and legitimate business administration.
+Inquiry records, booking data, and business correspondence are retained only as long as needed for follow-up, records, and legitimate business administration, and are periodically reviewed for deletion.
+You can request deletion using the contact path below.

 Engagement evidence is retained according to the signed agreement.
 At the end of an engagement, credentials are revoked and working data is deleted or returned as agreed.
 The final report and necessary evidence may be retained where needed to support retest, audit trail, legal obligations, or the client’s buyer-facing security review.